microweber/microweber-docs/integration/multisite.md

 To enable this aspect of Microweber you only have to [setup multisite](../guides/installation.md#multi-site-setup).
 Then each domain that resolves to your Microweber installation will be handled separately.

+# Create new site

+In order to make multi domain setup you must make a folder for each domain in the `config` directory with a file named `microweber.php` in it

+for example for domain.com you must make empty file at `config/domain.com/microweber.php` for domain2.com you must make empty file at `config/domain2.com/microweber.php`

+After that when you visit domain.com you should see the install screen and the installation will be made for this domain only

+# DNS Records
 One way to link your domains is to just add an A record to your DNS for the same IP, for example:

 DomainA.com